-Force: is any interaction that, when unopposed, will change the motion of an object.
-It is a vector quantity.
+Force: is any interaction that, when unopposed, will change the motion of an object (Galileo).
+It will change its acceleration and velocity (Newton).

 If the mass of the object is constant, this law implies that the acceleration of an object is directly proportional to the force acting on the object (in the direction of the force).